Shadow Work for Beginners: A Gentle 30-Day Plan

 • What situations make me feel "not good enough"?

 These insights can be powerful moments of self-awareness.
+Awareness is often the first breakthrough.
+Understanding the pattern is what allows real change to begin.

 🥰 Week 4: Integration and Self-Compassion